airshipit/promenade/doc/source/configuration/kubernetes-network.rst

     The port that the Kubernetes API server process will listen on hosts where it runs.

 ``haproxy_port``
-    The port that HAProxy will listen on on each host.
+    The port that HAProxy will listen on each host.
 This port will be used by the ``kubelet`` and ``kube-proxy`` to find API servers in the cluster.

 ``pod_cidr``